amiskov/mooc-louv/README.md

-# mooc-louv
-Paradigms of Computer Programming MOOC notes.
+# Paradigms of Computer Programming